suryanshyaknow/faulty-wafer-component-detection/README.md

 ```
 ..followed by visiting `localhost:8080` in the browser.
 Can now use the admin account details shown on the terminal to login.

-At the moment, you're good to run the training and prediction pipelines from the airflow UI as you desire.
+**v.** At the moment, you're good to run the training and prediction pipelines from the airflow UI as per the requirement.

 **NOTE:** If you are running the training pipeline for the very first time or there's some additional new data and you wish to retrain the pipline, go to `wafer/pipelines/training.py` and set the `new_data`=True in the **TrainingPipeline** class.